-With companies downsizing right and left, the profession of virtual assistant is on the rise, yet many would-be employers find themselves in “analysis paralysis” when weighing the pros and cons of VAs-vs-employees.
+With companies downsizing right and left, the profession of a virtual assistant is on the rise, yet many would-be employers find themselves in “analysis paralysis” when weighing the pros and cons of VAs-vs-employees.
 Hiring a virtual assistant does have similarities to hiring in-house employees, but there are some major differences as well.
 Here are some facts to clear the air:

-A Virtual Assistant is both asset and a partner in your business so you want and need to choose quality people. • As with any prospecting for new team members, rely on referrals and recommendations from friends and peers before hiring. • Like any employee, your VA desires direction and guidance.
-Be very clear with your expectations–what specific deliverables or outputs you expect, by when, and for how much.
+A Virtual Assistant is both an asset and a partner in your business so you want and need to choose quality people. • As with any prospecting for new team members, rely on referrals and recommendations from friends and peers before hiring. • Like any employee, your VA desires direction and guidance.
+Be very clear about your expectations–what specific deliverables or outputs you expect, by when, and for how much.

 Like hiring an in-house employee, employing a certified virtual assistant is a smart business decision.
-Their job is help you gain more time to focus on core tasks that create value to your business.
+Their job is to help you gain more time to focus on core tasks that create value to your business.

 Like an employee, Virtual Assistants have working hours and specific times of availability.
 Don’t assume, just because they are working from home, they are free to work on your projects on weekends and evenings.

-Make sure your new VA is very clear with your expectations.
+Make sure your new VA is very clear about your expectations.
 Be very clear what specific deliverables or outputs you expect, by when, and for how much.
 Often times you will be communicating via email or Skype so tone and urgency of your voice won’t translate well.
-Create an on-going work plan with milestones that is updated often.
+Create an ongoing work plan with milestones that is updated often.

 Insist on a detailed contract or Terms of Agreement.
 Make sure the mode of payment is clearly laid out, as well as the schedule for submission of tasks or completion of milestones.